haproxy/haproxy/doc/lua-api/index.rst

   This attribute contains a Fetches class object.
-Note that the applet execution place cannot access to a valid HAProxy core HTTP transaction, so some sample fetches related to the HTTP dependant values (hdr, path, ...) are not available.
+Note that the applet execution place cannot access to a valid HAProxy core HTTP transaction, so some sample fetches related to the HTTP dependent values (hdr, path, ...) are not available.

 .. js:attribute:: AppletHTTP.sf